nicktanda/hack-day-action-cable/README.md

 And this works fine for when you first open the chat and look at messages you've sent.
 BUT there's a situation when this doesn't work.
 When you send messages, the styling will look like you received a message when you actually sent the message.
 This isn't ideal.
 Any ideas what's happening?

-If you guessed that current_user doesn't exist in the turbo stream, you'd almost be right.
-The turbo stream can see the current user find.
-THe broadcast can't though.
+If you guessed that `current_user` doesn't exist in the turbo stream, you'd almost be right.
+The turbo stream can see the current user fine.
+The broadcast can't though.
 Why?
 Turns out that the broadcast is using similar concepts to action cable under the hood, and broadcasts are session agnostic.
 This is what's allowing us to send messages to users in real time.
 It's a DHH special, and there's a few more reasons but I can't find them.

 How Do We Get Around It Here?